babylonchain/finality-provider/docs/eots.md

 **Note**: It is recommended to run the `eotsd` daemon on a separate machine or network segment to enhance security.
 This helps isolate the key management functionality and reduces the potential attack surface.
-You can edit the `EOTSManagerAddress` in  `vald.conf`  to reference the address of the machine where `eotsd` is running.
+You can edit the `EOTSManagerAddress` in  the configuration file of the finality provider to reference the address of the machine where `eotsd` is running.